cellplatform/platform-0.2.0/README.md

 Architecture, API's, and other conceptual primmitives will change (almost certainly radically 🐷) prior to any `1.x`.

 Whilst the author(s) have been in diverse, exploratory dialogue with [LLM](https://en.wikipedia.org/wiki/Large_language_model)'s since November of 2022, this repo contains no "[copypasta](https://en.wikipedia.org/wiki/Copypasta)" of direct output from an LLM (or any related so called "AI" technology).
-Informed, augmented, yes...but no abdication of direct human ƒ(discipline, creativity, coherence).
+Informed, augmented, yes...but no abdication of direct human: discipline, creativity, coherence.